 When I was a student at Hillsdale College, one of my dearest friends was the daughter of a professor on campus.
-My friend’s family is Jewish and I was regularly invited to their home on Friday evenings to participate in the Sabbath dinner.
+My friend’s family is Jewish and I was regularly invited to their home on Friday evenings to participate in their Sabbath dinner.
 Those Friday evenings were a time of profound beauty for me.
 Leading up to the dinner, Judy and I would help with some of the food preparation and table setting.
-Dinner itself was by candlelight, was long and luxurious, and was augmented with meaningful conversation.
+Dinner by candlelight was long and luxurious and was augmented with meaningful conversation.
 For those few hours every week, the world stood still.
 Assignments, papers, jobs, activities, and dates all took a backseat to these hours of family life, reverence, and restorative nourishment.
-Those dinners were precious to me then and make up some of my best memories from my 4 years at Hillsdale.
+Those dinners were precious to me then and make up some of my best memories from my years at Hillsdale.

 Several years ago, my husband and I were convicted during the season of Lent to sacrifice our plans for our schedule in deference to those of the Lord.
 On the Sundays from Ash Wednesday through Easter Sunday, we made a pointed effort to refrain from all unnecessary work and to spend that day in rest, prayer, and family time.
 It was incredibly difficult.
 Modern Americans are just not “made” (trained, really) for this kind of radical inactivity.
 Essentially, what it meant was that Saturdays had to become an intense workday instead of an end of the week celebration.
 Getting a weekend’s worth of work done on one day meant that we were exhausted on Saturday nights.
 On Sundays we felt uncomfortably lazy and heavy with guilt (that we were not getting things done).
 We complained and prayed for continued conviction because we were not enjoying the Sabbath process.
 By the grace of God, we did persevere and, by the end of Lent, we were inspired to maintain the practice.
 And we did.
 For a couple of months.
 Then, the busyness of life would sneak back in and demand that we sacrifice our Sabbath on the altar of the schedule of the world.